Latest Developments

 Latest situation

-The value of merchandise exports posted further double-digit growth in May 2024 over a year earlier.
-Exports to the Mainland and the United States continued to rise notably, while those to the European Union turned to an increase.
-Those to many other major Asian markets also saw growth.
+The value of merchandise exports grew solidly in August 2024 over a year earlier.
+Exports to the Mainland, the United States and the European Union registered increases of varying degree, while those to other major Asian markets saw mixed performance.

-Looking ahead, Hong Kong’s export performance should stay positive if external demand holds up well, though geopolitical tensions will continue to bring uncertainties.
+Looking ahead, while geopolitical tensions and trade conflicts will present risks, Hong Kong’s exports performance should remain positive if external demand continues to hold up.
 The Government will monitor the situation closely.

 Prices (PDF) (Excel)